How can we assess human-agent interactions? Case studies in software agent design: Experimental Design

 \subsection{Overview of case studies}

-Beyond the LLM model that serves as the agent backbone, prior work has discussed the importance of other aspects like planning, memory, and tool use~\citep{weng2023agent, Sumers2023CognitiveAF, durante2024interactive}.
-We apply \systemName to study three aspects of software agent design.
+Beyond the LLM model that serves as the agent's backbone, prior work has discussed the importance of other aspects like planning, memory, and tool use~\citep{weng2023agent, Sumers2023CognitiveAF, durante2024interactive}.
+We apply \texttt{PULSE} to study three aspects of software agent design.

-\paragraph{Case Study 1: LLM Model.} The LLM model backbone is arguably one of the most important components of an agent and is the primary independent variable reported when reporting results on benchmarks.
-We compared 3 different state-of-the-art models in terms of agentic coding performance: \texttt{claude-3.7-sonnet}, \texttt{claude-4-sonnet}, and \texttt{gpt-5} (reasoning effort high).
+\textbf{Case Study 1: LLM Model.} The LLM model backbone is arguably one of the most important components of an agent and is the primary independent variable reported when reporting results on benchmarks.
+We compared 3 different state-of-the-art models in terms of agentic coding performance: \texttt{claude-3.7-sonnet}, \texttt{claude-4-sonnet}, and \texttt{gpt-5 (reasoning effort high)}.
 We report results of two separate tests, the first, which compared \texttt{claude-3.7-sonnet} and \texttt{claude-4-sonnet}, and the second, which compared \texttt{claude-4-sonnet} and \texttt{gpt-5}.
 All other aspects of the agent design are fixed in these LLM model experiments.
 These tests were separate because \texttt{gpt-5} was not released until after the first test had already concluded.
+We report costs per model in Table~\ref{tab:cost}.

-\paragraph{Case Study 2: Planning.} Given a potentially complex user message $M_i$, the agent typically takes multiple actions $A_i$ before asking for further feedback, thus potentially benefiting from having a plan of attack.
+\textbf{Case Study 2: Planning.} Given a potentially complex user message $M_i$, the agent typically takes multiple actions $A_i$ before asking for further feedback, thus potentially benefiting from having a plan of attack.
 In classical AI literature, planning has a long history of formalism and methods~\citep{fikes1971strips,blum1997fast,kautz1992planning}.
 However, with LLM-powered agents, recent approaches have largely adopted language reasoning as a medium for planning as opposed to symbolic operators and explicit transition models~\citep{yao2022react,shinn2023reflexion}.
-We investigate how explicit agentic planning influences a user's experience.
+We investigate how showing agentic planning influences a user's experience.
 Specifically, the agent calls a \texttt{task\_tracker} tool at the beginning of the conversation to create a structured task list, which is shown to the user as \texttt{TASKS.md} when encountering a complex, or multi-phase development task, to create a structured task list.
 For simple, atomic tasks, the agent will proceed with direct implementation to avoid tracking overhead.
-The agent updates task statuses as work progresses, and the frontend display is updated for the user accordingly.
+Agent updates task statuses as work progresses, and the frontend display is updated for the user accordingly.